jdj0/milestone4-enoughalready/README.md

     - default_country =  a CharField that stores the account holder’s default country, by selecting the country from the dropdown menu.

 ## Blog app models:
 The Blog model, found in the blog app, allows users with staff permissions to create, edit, read and delete blog posts.
+Authenticated users are able to create, read, edit and delete comments of their own.
-Users without staff permissions are able to read blogs.
+Unauthenticated users are able to read blogs.

-- UserAccount Model
+- Blog Model
     - title = a CharField that stores the blog title up to a maximum of 99 characters.
     - subtitle = a CharField that stores a subtitle, providing context to the title up to a maximum of 99 characters.
     - content = a TextField that stores the main content of each blog post.